rargotte/REACT-PORTFOLIO/README.md

     `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.

+YOu can also check the app opening  [https://rargotte.github.io/react-portfolio/](https://rargotte.github.io/react-portfolio/)

   # Usage
   This is a porfolio of my work.
 You can send me a message with your comments and also download my resume.